Principal's Qualification Program

 The Leadership Inquiry Practicum (LIP) is a required component of the PQP.
 It is a collaborative inquiry guided by the Ontario Leadership Framework for Principals and Vice-principals.
 It is intended to provide an opportunity for candidates to facilitate a team in a leadership role working with students, staff, parents and the community.

-The LIP must apply to a school setting and be mentored by a practising qualified principal or vice-principal.
-The duration of the LIP will be a minimum of 60 hours, of which 20 hours could be observation.
+The LIP must apply to a school setting and be mentored by a practising principal or vice-principal.
+The duration of the LIP will be a minimum of 50 hours, of which 20 hours could be observation.
 Candidates identify a specific LIP informed by the PQP content and the Ontario Leadership Framework for Principals and Vice-Principals and a problem of practice in a school setting.

 Admission Requirements

-PQP Part 1 Admission Requirements
+PQP Part 1

-• Teacher's certificate
+• Teacher's certificate.

-• An acceptable postsecondary degree
+• An acceptable postsecondary degree.

-• Qualifications in three divisions (one of which must be Intermediate)
+• Qualifications in three divisions (one of which must be Intermediate).

 • For technological teachers, qualifications in grades 9 and 10 in a technological education subject listed in Schedule B or in the intermediate division in a general education subject listed in Schedule A.

-• Two specialists, or
+• Two Specialist Additional Qualifications (AQ) or

-PQP Part 2 Admission Requirements
+PQP Part 2

-• Completion of PQP Part 1
+• Completed PQP Part 1

 Upcoming Sessions

-Hybrid delivery
+Hybrid Delivery

 Modules